zmalone/chef-web-docs/source/learn-the-basics/windows/configure-a-resource/3/_index.md

 First, you need to create the INI file and set its initial contents.
 To keep things basic, let's configure the file in the working directory.

 In this step, you'll write what's called a _recipe_ to describe the desired state of the INI file.
 Then you'll run [chef-client](https://docs.chef.io/ctl_chef_client.html), the tool that applies your Chef code to place your system in the desired state.
-Typically, you use  `chef-client` to download and run the latest Chef code from the Chef server, but in this lesson, you'll use what's called _local mode_ to apply Chef code that exists locally on your virtual machine.
+Typically, you use  `chef-client` to download and run the latest Chef code from the Chef server, but in this lesson, you'll run `chef-client` in what's called _local mode_ to apply Chef code that exists locally on your virtual machine.

 From your <code class="file-path">~\chef-repo</code> directory, create a file named <code class="file-path">hello.rb</code>, add these contents, and then save the file.